webcomponents-cg/community-protocols/proposal-template.md

 # Example

-Provide an example of the API using type definitions and/or code exmaple.
+Provide an example of the API using type definitions and/or code example.

 # Goals